jcmnunes/josenunes.dev/src/blog/react-context/index.md

 After almost three years, I still work on React apps that are using Redux.
-In my opinion, Redux is still a pretty decent way to handle data flow in a React app, and it was proved to be viable in large applications.
-As a special bonus, [Hooks](https://react-redux.js.org/next/api/hooks) makes using Redux even better, with no need for containers and much less boilerplate (something to discuss on a future post).
+In my opinion, Redux is still a pretty decent way to handle data flow in a React app, and it has proved to be viable in large applications.
+As a bonus, [Hooks](https://react-redux.js.org/next/api/hooks) makes using Redux even better, with no need for containers and much less boilerplate (something to discuss on a future post).

-That being said, recently, I found a situation where I thought it might not be the best tool for the job.
-The case was this.
-I had a big folder containing a large amount of React components that compose a single feature of a large React app.
+That being said, I recently faced a situation where it might not be the best tool for the job.
+I had a big folder containing a large amount of React components that composes a single feature of a large React app.
 Most of those components need access to two IDs: the `clientId` and the `subscriberId`.
 We are talking about a section of the app that renders information about a specific subscriber of a particular client.
 However, only the top-level parent has direct access to them.

 I started implementing the feature the usual way, i.e., passing down those props to the components that need access to them.
 As expected, prop-drilling soon